 Meanwhile, the parade of partial (and for that reason false) oppositions proceeds on its usual routes.
 There are the Greens and their like who try to extend the life of the racket of electoralism, based on the lie that there is validity in any person representing another; these types would perpetuate just one more home for protest, in lieu of the real thing.
 The peace "movement" exhibits, in its every (uniformly pathetic) gesture, that it is the best friend of authority, property and passivity.
 One illustration will suffice: in May 1989, on the 20th anniversary of Berkeley's People's Park battle, a thousand people rose up admirably, looting 28 businesses and injuring 15 cops; declared peace-creep spokesperson Julia Talley, "These riots have no place in the peace movement."
-Which brings to mind the fatally misguided students in Tiananmen Square, after the nature they are becoming more powerless in relation to society and themselves."
-Along these lines, Foucault emphasized productivity as the fundamental contemporary repression.
+Which brings to mind the fatally misguided students in Tiananmen Square, after the June 3 massacre had begun, trying to prevent workers from fighting the government troops.
+And the general truth that the university is the number one source of that slow strangulation known as reform, the refusal of a qualitative break with degradation.
+Earth First! recognizes that domestication is the fundamental issue (e.g. that agriculture itself is malignant) but many of its partisans cannot see that our species could become wild.